alan-turing-institute/sqlsynthgen/docs/source/health_data.rst

 ++++++++++++++++++++++

-With the above speed bumps cleared we can focus on the usual work of using SSG:
-Writing generators and source statistics queries to increase fidelity of the synthetic data.
+With the above speed bumps cleared we can focus on the usual work of using SSG: writing generators and source statistics queries to increase fidelity of the synthetic data.
-The complete CC HIC config we've written is available `here <https://github.com/alan-turing-institute/sqlsynthgen/blob/main/examples/cchic_omop/>`__.
+The complete CCHIC config we've written is available `here <https://github.com/alan-turing-institute/sqlsynthgen/blob/main/examples/cchic_omop/>`__.
 It consists of a ``config.yaml``, ``row_generators.py``, and ``story_generators.py``.

 The row generators do little, most of the work is in the one big story generator, ``patient_story``, and the ``src-stats`` queries that it uses.